 How a Chicken Eats

-When a chicken pecks the ground and eats, the food travels to the crop, which is a storage area found just after the esophagus.
-From the crop, the food goes to the chicken’s stomach (proventriculus), where enzymes start breaking it down.
-Then, the food goes to the gizzard, where the rocks work their magic.
+When a chicken pecks the ground and eats, the food travels to the crop, which is a storage area in the esophagus.
+The crop contains rocks that begin the grinding process.
+From the crop, the food goes to the chicken’s glandular stomach, or proventriculus, where enzymes start breaking it down.
+Then, the food goes to the gizzard, where the strong muscles and more of the grit or swallowed rocks break it down further.
+The rocks and stones the chicken has collected while eating work like teeth to grind the food before traveling into the bird’s intestinal tract.

-What Is Chicken Grit and Why Do Chickens Need It?
+What Chicken Grit Is and Why Do Chickens Need It?

 Chicken grit is nothing more than a mixture of all those small stones and crushed rocks that chickens pick up off the ground when eating their regular food.
+This grit’s mechanical force and the digestive enzymes’ chemical actions are responsible for the digestive process.
+In this way, the birds can get all the available nutrition from the foods that they eat.

 How to Choose Chicken Grit